Ross65536/FEUP-LPOO/README.md

 * Developing applications for Android
 * How to use LIBGDX to develop applications
 * Improved knoweledge of java features.
+* Using JSON files and sprite sheets to implement a GUI.

 ### Test Design